Ryo-N7/Ryo-N7.github.io/_posts/2019-01-25-tidyversedevday-rstudioconf-reflections.md

 \#rstats blog posts/tutorials that could provide me with ideas on how to phrase things and write good small examples!

-An important thing that I learned was that it’s good practice to create a different branch for working on a Pull Request for different issues on the same package!
 When you’re changing documentation in a package it’s important to make sure you use `roxygen2` package’s `roxygenize()` function to update changes.
 Don’t forget to run the R CMD Check as well (the “Check” icon in the `Build` tab).
 After you’re done with all of